CanonicalLtd/maas-docs/en/installconfig-add-nodes.md

 ## Enlistment

 As explained, to enlist, the underlying machine needs to be configured to netboot.
-Such a machine will:
+Such a machine will undergo the following process:

-1. Contact a DHCP server
+1. DHCP server is contacted
+1. kernel and initrd are received over TFTP
+1. machine boots
-1. Receive an image over TFTP and boot from it
+1. initrd mounts a Squashfs image ephemerally over iSCSI
-1. Contact the MAAS server
+1. cloud-init runs enlistment scripts
-1. Shut down
+1. machine shuts down

-During this process, the MAAS server will be passed information about the node, including the architecture, MAC address and other details which will be stored in the database.
+The enlistment scripts will send the region API server information about the machine, including the architecture, MAC address and other details which will be stored in the database.
 This information-gathering process is known as *automatic discovery*.

+Since any system booting off the network can enlist, the enlistment and commission steps are separate.
+This allows an administrator to "accept" an enlisted machine into MAAS.

+As an alternative to enlistment, an administrator can [add a node manually](#add-a-node-manually) (below).
+Typically this is done when enlistment doesn't work for some reason.

 ## KVM guest nodes